 - Gastric fundic polyps.
 These polyps grow in the lining of your stomach.

 - Desmoids.
 These noncancerous masses can arise anywhere in the body but often develop in the stomach area (abdomen).
 Desmoids can cause serious problems if they grow into nerves or blood vessels or exert pressure on other organs in your body.

 - Other cancers.
 Rarely, FAP can cause cancer to develop in your thyroid gland, central nervous system, adrenal glands, liver or other organs.

-- Noncancerous skin tumors.
+- Noncancerous (benign) skin tumors.

 - Congenital hypertrophy of the retinal pigment epithelium (CHRPE).
 These are benign pigment changes in the retina of your eye.

 - Dental abnormalities.
 These include extra teeth or teeth that don't come in.

 - Low numbers of red blood cells (anemia).